Learn to ride with JoyRiders

 The bikes we use have been kindly donated by generous supporters or belong to the local council.

 All of our bikes are conventional, two-wheeled bikes with a conventional saddle.
 Regretfully, we don't have any trikes or bikes that have been adapted to suit riders with one or both sided paralysis, a need for core stability support or any recumbent bikes.
 If you would like to try a wider range of bikes, we recommend contacting our friends at Wheels for Wellbeing.
+We would like to be able to use adapted bikes at our sessions.
+If you would like to donate a bike or storage space, email us at the link below.

 If you have any questions about whether we have a bike suitable for you, please email us at info@joyriders.org.uk or send us a message on WhatsApp.